 Amidst all the technological advances and emerging marketing trends in real estate, email marketing remains to be a relevant platform that you can use to engage your prospects, increase website traffic, boost your sales, and build brand loyalty.
 However, the proven success of this platform also means that your leads’ inboxes may be overflowing with emails.
-How do you ensure then, that the ones you send out are read and acted upon?
+So how do you ensure then that the ones you send out are read and acted upon?
 Here are 7 effective ways to optimize your email marketing campaign:

 - Go Mobile